 U.S. House of Representatives

-John Lewis is the U.S. Representative for Georgia’s Fifth Congressional District (D-GA).
-He has served in Congress since 1987, and was a leader in the civil rights movement.
+John Lewis was the U.S. Representative for Georgia’s Fifth Congressional District (D-GA).
+He served in Congress starting in 1987, and was a leader in the civil rights movement.

 Lewis was born the son of sharecroppers on February 21, 1940.
 He attended segregated public schools in Pike County, Alabama.
 As a young boy, he was inspired by the activism surrounding the Montgomery Bus Boycott and the words of the Rev. Martin Luther King Jr.